 I was inspired to pursue a career in pediatric psychology by my love for working with children.
 I want to help children and adolescents who are dealing with chronic health conditions live full lives and reach their goals.

 In my practice, I use a cognitive behavioral approach to help children learn how their thoughts and feelings are related to pain and other physical symptoms.
 I care about the unique abilities of each child, and I tailor my treatments to meet the needs of the child and family.

 In addition to helping patients, I’m involved in research.
 I am seeking to learn more about ways to help children and adolescents cope with having chronic headaches.

-She is a member of the Pain Quality Improvement team, part of a hospital-wide initiative aimed at integrating quality improvement science.
+I’m a member of the Pain Quality Improvement team that is part of a hospital-wide initiative aimed at integrating quality improvement science.

 Behavioral pain management; coping with chronic illness; psychosocial adjustment to transplant

 Family adjustment to chronic illness; child adjustment to chronic pain